Create custom Snowflake commerce dashboards

 Metrics

-Click the desired metric to access the related queries:
+Click the metric you want to explore to access the related queries: